Recumbent bicycle: In the 1980s

 In 1984, Linear Recumbents of Iowa began producing bicycles.
 In 2002, Linear Manufacturing's assets were bought by Bicycle Man LLC and moved to New York.
-Since then owner Peter Stull has been working with senior engineering students at Alfred University, local engineers and machinists utilizing available technology including computer FEA testing to improve their recumbent bikes.
+Since then owner Peter Stull has been working with senior engineering students at Alfred University, local engineers and machinists using available technology including computer FEA testing to improve their recumbent bikes.

+Also in 1984, Lightning X-2 became the first 2 wheel recumbent to pass 55 mph.
+All previous records had been set by three wheel faired recumbents.
+Since 1986 the absolute HPV top speed records have been set by two wheel recumbents.

 In the UK in the 1980s, the most publicised recumbent cycle in the UK was the delta configuration, sometime electrically powered Sinclair C5.
 Although sold as an "electric car", the C5 could be characterised as a recumbent tricycle with electrical assistance.

 A study by Bussolari and Nadel (1989) led them to pick a recumbent riding position for the Daedalus flight even though the English Channel crossing was accomplished in the Gossamer Albatross with an upright position.
 Drela in 1998 confirmed "that there was no significant difference in power output between recumbent and conventional bicycling."

+Next in 1989, the partly faired Lightning F-40 recumbent bike set the four man Race Across America (RAAM) record, travelling 3000 miles from Los Angeles to New York in 5 days, 1 hour.